tonari/backend/README.md

 - Set the environment variable `TONARI_SOURCE_ID` to the `sourceId` of Tonari in the accessibility.cloud.
 - Set the environment variable `TONARI_IMAGE_URL_PREFIX` to the prefix of the URL where images are served.
   (see the section on [image urls](#image-urls)).
-- Set the environment variable `TONARI_CONTACT_EMAIL_ADDRESS` to the contact email address for the administrator of the server.
-This is used for notifactions.
 - Set the environment variable `TONARI_IMAGE_PATH` to the file path where the images are to be saved.
 Note that if you change this, images uploaded so far won't change their path, i.e. keep their old path.